Last updated 24 July 2020

 - exercise outdoors as often as you wish - following social distancing guidelines

-- use outdoor sports courts or facilities, such as a tennis– with members of your household, or one other person while staying 2 metres apart
+- use outdoor sports courts or facilities, such as a tennis– with members of your household, or one other person while staying at least a metre apart and 2 metres where possible

 - Please keep your dog under control at all times and on a lead if necessary.